Terraform the Hard Way

 Common approach

 The common approach is tj-actions/changed-files — for years, the most popular pattern for path-based CI matrices.
-But the problem with this is that it leads to a critical CI primitive built on a third-party dependency you don't own.
+A critical CI primitive is now a third-party dependency.
 In March 2025, CVE-2025-30066 compromised exactly that Action across the ecosystem and exfiltrated CI secrets from thousands of repos before anyone noticed.
 The point isn't that this Action was uniquely careless; it's that the supply-chain surface was always there.
 The shape of what teams wire up — changed-files resolves the diff, an awk-and-jq shim turns the file list into a matrix, a fan-out job runs terraform plan per module — looks like this:

 # .github/workflows/plan.yml